LittleSeneca/LittleSeneca.github.io/_pages/Work HIstory.md

 ## Schweitzer Engineering Laboratories - IT Technician
 ### August 2018 - Present
-In my current role in PC Help, I act as the primary customer results professional for all software related questions internal to Schweitzer Engineering Laboratories.
+In my current role in Client Experience, I am the primary investigator  as the primary customer results professional for all software related questions internal to the organization.
 I respond an average of thirty to fifty calls per day and provide tier one and two services to the customers I assist.
 I also frequently escalate service requests to other internal groups and external vendors with professionalism and care.
 Currently, I am creating and improving work instructions in conjunction with our management team as we role out World Class Manufacturing principles to our Help Desk team.

 ## Washington State University – IT Technician
 ### October 2016 – August 2018